HariSekhon/Nagios-Plugins/README.md

 nagios-plugins
 ==============

-Advanced Nagios Plugins Collection I've developed since around 2006.
-If you're a Nagios user and you're not using these, you're probably missing out
+Advanced Nagios Plugins Collection

+I`ve been developing this since around 2006.
+It covers a significant range of infrastructure services and is highly recommended that all Nagios users consider becoming familiar with these tools.

+Despite the recent timestamps this is actually an aggregation of various sources where I`ve previously released my code publicly to now finally come under one place for better maintainance and support